Abstract Submission & Guidelines

 - Abstract submitters will be required to disclose any conflict of interest in the submission form.

 - Use only standard abbreviations.
 Place special or unusual abbreviations in parentheses after the full word the first time it appears.

 - Use generic names of drugs.
 The presentation must be balanced and contain no commercial promotional content.

-- Click on the SUBMIT button at the end of the process in order to submit your abstract.
-Changes will not be possible to your abstract after it is submitted.
+- Before the abstract submission deadline, you may reopen and edit your abstract if necessary.
+Click on the SUBMIT button at the end of the process in order to submit your abstract.
+Changes will not be possible to your abstract after the submission deadline.

 - You will receive an abstract ID number via email after you have submitted your abstract.
-Please refer to this abstract number in all correspondence regarding the abstract.
+Please refer to this abstract ID in all correspondence regarding the abstract.

-- Please contact us via Contact Us page if you have not received confirmation that your abstract has been submitted.
+- Please contact us if you have not received confirmation that your abstract has been submitted.

 - Please do not submit multiple copies of the same abstract.

 During abstract submission, you will be asked to confirm that you agree to the following: